31omii/31omii/README.md

-This is `omiiシ`.
+This is omiiシ.
 I make cool stuff.

 <br>